 Each assignments will store to a different variable name.
 In the debugger, the variables will be x, x\$1 and x\$2.
 (In the Numba IR, they are x, x.1 and x.2.)

-• When debug is enabled, inlining of the function is disabled.
+• When debug is enabled, inlining of functions at LLVM IR level is disabled.

 Example debug usage

 The python source: